MattDierick/RTD-NGINX-App-Protect-UDF/source/class3/module1/module1.rst

             sudo yum downgrade app-protect-attack-signatures-2019.07.16

     #.
-Restart NGINX process to apply the new signatures:
+Reload NGINX process to apply the new signatures:

         .. code-block:: bash

-            sudo systemctl restart nginx
+            sudo nginx -s reload

     #.
 Check the **new** signatures package date: